Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

 but instead the response has been modified by the attacker.

-These types of attacks usually occurs in public areas like cafes, malls, restaurants, etc.
+These types of attacks usually occurs in public areas like cafes, malls, restaurants, etc where open network are present.
 $\color{#fd5c63}{Prevention :}$

 1. By using HTTPs instead of HTTP.
 2. Network segmentation or isolation.
 3. By implementing DNS security.
 4. Keeping softwares up to dates.
-5. Using VPN's when connecting with organizations.
+5. Using VPN's when connecting with organizations remotely.

 ### Rootkits